 Watch out as Gantt charts can become quite complex with many tasks and dependencies.

 Imagine tracking the journey of your lunch money as you spend it throughout the week.
 Some money goes to sandwiches, some to fruit, and some maybe to that ice cream you love.
-A Sankey diagram is perfect to visualize this kind of flow.
+A Sankey diagram is perfect for visualizing this kind of flow.
 The width of each link shows the quantity of flow.
 Be aware – it can become a spaghetti mess with many nodes and flows!

 Important facts about Sankey diagrams: